Double Whammy (novel): Plot

-One early August morning in Harney County, Florida (the most backward-thinking and racist county in the state), the body of professional bass fisherman Robert Clinch is found floating in Lake Jesup shortly after taking his boat out to go bass fishing.
-Private investigator R.J.
-Decker is hired by sugar cane tycoon Dennis Gault, another bass fisherman, to prove that celebrity fisherman Richard "Dickie" Lockhart, his main rival on the fishing tournament circuit, is a cheat.
-Decker is a former newspaper photographer who was fired and briefly sent to prison after assaulting a teenager who tried to steal his camera equipment.
-In Lockhart's hometown of Harney, Decker looks up an old newspaper friend, a laconic reporter named Ott Pickney.
-Finding the local bass fishing guides too expensive, Decker takes Ott's advice and meets a reclusive hermit who lives in the woods, calling himself "Skink".
-While teaching Decker about fishing, he mentions seeing Clinch on the lake, but not fishing, on the morning he died.
-Attending Clinch's funeral, Decker meets Gault's sister Elaine, or "Lanie," who confides to Decker that she and Clinch were lovers.
-She tells Decker that Gault hired Clinch to catch Lockhart first, only she believes Lockhart had Clinch killed.
+Private investigator R. J. Decker is hired by sugarcane tycoon Dennis Gault to prove that Richard "Dickie" Lockhart, his rival in the professional bass fishing circuit, is a cheat.
+Decker, a disgraced newspaper photographer, looks up a former colleague, reporter Ott Pickney.
+Finding the local fishing guides too expensive, Decker takes Ott's advice and meets a reclusive hermit who calls himself "Skink."

+While teaching Decker about fishing, Skink mentions seeing Robert Clinch, a professional fisherman who recently died, out on Lake Jesup on the morning of his death; much to Decker's intrigue, Skink claims that Clinch wasn't fishing.
+Attending Clinch's funeral, Decker meets Gault's sister Elaine ("Lanie"), who confides to Decker that she and Clinch were lovers.
+She tells Decker that Gault hired Clinch to catch Lockhart first, believing Lockhart had Clinch murdered.

-Ott is skeptical of Lanie's suspicions, since the coroner ruled Clinch's death an accident and a murder over fishing is too outlandish to be believed.
-However, when Ott interviews Clinch's widow, he also discovers clues that Clinch wasn't fishing.
-Tracking down the junked remains of Clinch's boat, Ott discovers signs of sabotage.
-Unfortunately, at that moment Ott is tracked down and murdered.
+Ott is skeptical of Lanie's suspicions, since the coroner ruled Clinch's death an accident and fishing to be too outlandish a motive.
+However, when he interviews Clinch's widow, he also discovers clues that Clinch wasn't fishing.
+Finding the remains of Clinch's boat, Ott discovers signs of sabotage.
+Unfortunately, Ott is murdered at that moment.
 After finding the body, Decker and Skink are both committed to nailing Lockhart.
-They tail him to his latest fishing tournament on Louisiana's Lake Maurepas, but inadvertently photograph the wrong gang of cheaters; Lockhart wins the tournament anyway.
+They tail him to his latest fishing tournament on Louisiana's Lake Maurepas but inadvertently photograph the wrong gang of cheaters; Lockhart wins the tournament anyway.